nazarKsn/monty/README.md

 # 0x19.
 C - Stacks, Queues - LIFO, FIFO

 ## Authors/Collaborators##
-John Ngenuka & Kriss Igebu
+John Ngenuka & Chris Igebu

 **About:** In this project, we created a simple interpreter for Monty ByteCodes.
 The interpreter reads a bytecode file and executes the bytecode commands.
 ### The Monty language